Spark extinguishing system: Control console

+Spark detectors

 Spark detectors are used to detect ignition sources.
-They detect the infrared radiation emitted by sparks or smoldering particles – sometimes even through the dust layer or the transported material.
-If sparks are detected in the system, the spark detectors send alarm signals to the control console which evaluates these signals and automatically initiates specific countermeasures.
+They detect the infrared radiation emitted by sparks or smoldering particles—sometimes even through the dust layer or the transported material.
+If sparks are detected in the system, the spark detectors send alarm signals to the control console, which evaluates these signals and automatically initiates specific countermeasures.

 Different spark detectors are available depending on the place of use or the application; spark detectors for use with very high product temperatures or for spark detection under daylight influence are examples.

-In most cases extinguishing is done with water.
-The automatic extinguishing device is installed in direction of the conveying flow downstream of the spark detectors.
-Spark detectors and extinguishing device must be arranged in a certain distance to ensure that the detected ignition source can be extinguished reliably.
-This distance is called quenched spark gap and is calculated based on the transport speed of the material and the system-related delay time.
+In most cases, extinguishing is done with water.
+The automatic extinguishing device is installed in the direction of the conveying flow downstream of the spark detectors.
+Spark detectors and extinguishing devices must be arranged at a certain distance to ensure that the detected ignition source can be extinguished reliably.
+This distance is called a quenched spark gap and is calculated based on the transport speed of the material and the system-related delay time.

+Automatic extinguishing system

 The automatic extinguishing devices temporarily generate a water fog in the pipe section for sparks to fly into.
 If no more sparks are detected, the injection is stopped automatically; production can continue without any problem.

-Mainly water is used as extinguishing agent as it reaches an excellent extinguishing effect thanks to its very high heat reduction capacity.
+Mainly, water is used as an extinguishing agent as it reaches an excellent extinguishing effect thanks to its very high heat reduction capacity.
 By extracting heat, the spark or ember is cooled down.

-An optimal extinguishing effect is achieved by the specific surface of the water being kept as large as possible which is reached by a very fine nebulization of the water.
+An optimal extinguishing effect is achieved by the specific surface of the water being kept as large as possible, which is reached by a very fine nebulization of the water.
 A special nozzle and sufficient process water pressure provide for the nebulization degree.
-Also hydrophobic substances, such as rubber or plastic, can be extinguished or the water quantity can be minimized by adding relaxant agents.
+Also hydrophobic substances, such as rubber or plastic, can be extinguished, or the water quantity can be minimized by adding relaxant agents.

-In some cases, water is not appropriate as extinguishing agent (e.g. light metals cannot be extinguished using water) or the process is disturbed (e.g. gluing in the sugar industry).
+In some cases, water is not appropriate as an extinguishing agent (e.g. light metals cannot be extinguished using water) or the process is disturbed (e.g. gluing in the sugar industry).

-Therefore, deflectors for material bypassing purposes or sliders and flaps to shut off the conveying flow are used in such systems.
+Therefore, deflectors for material-bypassing purposes or sliders and flaps to shut off the conveying flow are used in such systems.
 The reaction times of these mechanical systems are as short as the water extinguishing.

-Operating mode of a spark extinguishing system in a pneumatic conveying line
+In a pneumatic conveying line

 The pneumatic conveying line is equipped with spark detectors to detect sparks and hot or glowing particles.
-The detected ignition sources are extinguished at lightning speed by an automatically activated extinguishing device – mostly without production interruption.
-The reaction time only amounts to approx. 100 – 300 milliseconds.
+The detected ignition sources are extinguished at lightning speed by an automatically activated extinguishing device—mostly without production interruption.
+The reaction time only amounts to approx. 100–300 milliseconds.

 The extinguishing agent water is given preference to possible alternatives as it is quickly effective and due to the quick cooling effect unsurpassed for this special case of use.

-Operating mode of a spark extinguishing system in a mechanical conveying path
+In a mechanical conveying path

 Mechanical conveying lines are equipped with spark detectors preferentially at material transfer points, e.g. at drop shafts.
 Due to the loosened product flow, the sparks or the hot spots are extinguished immediately, as in is the case in pneumatic conveying lines.